KI1210/KI1210/README.md

 - 👋 Hi, I’m @KI1210

 - A curious learner 🔎
+- Believing in Ideas 💡

 - Interested in,
+   - Innovation ⚡
-    Mathematics 🧮
+   - Mathematics 🧮
-    Sciences and Arts 🎨
+   - Sciences and Arts 🎨

 - Undergraduate in Computer Science and Engineering 🖥️